 They established the first primary schools for children and universities for continuing education.
-They advanced sciences by incredible leaps and bounds through such institutions, leading up to today’s modern world.
+They advanced the sciences by incredible leaps and bounds through such institutions, leading up to today’s modern world.

-Attitudes Towards Education
+Attitudes Toward Education

 Rather, educators take into account the emotional, social, and physical well-being of the student in addition to the information they must master.
-Medieval Islamic education was no different.
+Mediaeval Islamic education was no different.

-The 12th century Syrian physician al-Shayzari wrote extensively about the treatment of students.
-He noted that they should not be treated harshly, nor made to do busy work that doesn’t benefit them at all.
+The 12th-century Syrian physician al-Shayzari wrote extensively about the treatment of students.
+He noted that they should not be treated harshly or made to do busy work that doesn’t benefit them at all.

-Instead, he believed that educating students should be mixed with fun activities such as puppet theater, sports, and playing with toy animals.
+Instead, he believed that educating students should be mixed with fun activities such as puppet theatre, sports, and playing with toy animals.

 The First Schools

 “It should be known that instructing children in the Qur’an is a symbol of Islam.
-Muslims have, and practice, such instruction in all their cities, because it imbues hearts with a firm belief (in Islam) and its articles of faith, which are (derived) from the verses of the Qur’an and certain Prophetic traditions.”
+Muslims have and practice such instruction in all their cities because it imbues hearts with a firm belief in Islam and its articles of faith, which are derived from the verses of the Qur’an and certain Prophetic traditions.”

 Some schools throughout the Muslim world continue this tradition of informal education.
 At the three holiest sites of Islam – the Haram in Makkah, Masjid al-Nabawi in Madinah, and Masjid al-Aqsa in Jerusalem – scholars regularly sit and give lectures in the mosque that are open to anyone who would like to join and benefit from their knowledge.